 If you or your doctor thinks you have ankylosing spondylitis (AS), you probably have a lot of questions.
 What exactly is AS?
 What will treatment be like?
 And how do you go about finding a specialist who meets your needs?

 A rheumatologist is a type of doctor who specializes in the diagnosis and treatment of arthritis and similar diseases.
 They’re specially trained to look at your symptoms and make the right diagnosis.
-Although your primary care doctor may suspect AS, they may not feel comfortable enough with the test results to give you a firm diagnosis.
+Although your primary care doctor may suspect AS, they may not feel comfortable enough with the clinical presentation or test results to give you a firm diagnosis.

 Like other types of arthritis, AS is quite complex.
-It can involve the joints and cartilage in many parts of your body, and even the internal organs and eyes.
+It can involve the joints and cartilage in many parts of your body, and even your internal organs and eyes.
 You’ll want an expert on your team as soon as you’re diagnosed.

 A rheumatologist will help you develop an action plan to manage your AS.
 This will probably include medication, exercise, and physical therapy.
-They also may recommend making certain lifestyle changes such as your diet.
+They also may recommend making certain lifestyle changes such as modifying your diet.

 The most severe complications of AS develop within the first 10 years of a diagnosis.
 Your rheumatologist will know what to watch out for and how to minimize the damage.
 There’s no cure for AS, but your rheumatologist will work to slow the progression of the disease.